BY-LAWS OF THE

 d.
 Review recommendations of the President and determine actions to be taken.

-3.03 Qualification: Unless otherwise required by law, the Certificate of Incorporation or these By-laws, a Director must be a member of the organization, and except for the initial directors, must have been an elected officer for two terms or 4 years.
+3.03 Qualification: Unless otherwise required by law, the Certificate of Incorporation or these By-laws, a Director must be a member of the association, and must have been an elected officer for two (2) terms or four (4) years, except for the initial directors.

 3.04 Election and Term of Directors: The first Board of Directors shall consist of those persons named in the Articles of Incorporation.
 Such persons shall hold office for a term of two years until a successor has been elected and qualified, or earlier upon resignation or removal.